google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

   <tbody>
     <tr>
       <td data-th="Fix">Promote elements that move or fade</td>
-	  <td data-th="Description">Use `will-change: transform` CSS property to create a new composite layer for elements that are regularly repainted.</td>
+	  <td data-th="Description">Use the <i>will-change: transform</i> CSS property to create a new composite layer for elements that are regularly repainted.</td>
-	  <td data-th="Learn More">[Simplify paint complexity and reduce paint areas](fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas)</td>
+	  <td data-th="Learn More"><a href="https://web-central.appspot.com/web/fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas">Simplify paint complexity and reduce paint areas</a></td>
     </tr>
     <tr>
       <td data-th="Fix">Avoid paint during animations in particular</td>
 	  <td data-th="Description">The 10ms you have per frame in an animation is normally not long enough to get paint work done.</td>
-	  <td data-th="Learn More">[Simplify paint complexity and reduce paint areas](fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas)</td>
+	  <td data-th="Learn More"><a href="https://web-central.appspot.com/web/fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areasfundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas">Simplify paint complexity and reduce paint areas</a></td>
     </tr>
   </tbody>
 </table>